fortio/fortio/README.md

         Check for Connection: Close Header -https-insecure
         Long form of the -k flag
+  -jitter
-  -json path
+        set to true to de-synchronize parallel clients' requests -json path
         Json output to provided file path or '-' for stdout (empty = no json output, unless -a is used)